agarzola/symdeps/README.md

 don’t want to track everything in `node_modules`.
 You can make `symdeps` create hard links by setting `"hard": true` in your `package.json`’s symdeps config, or by using the `--hard` flag from the command line.

-### Roadmap
-- **Create relative links.** The ability to generate symbolic links whose target paths are relative to the location of the link instead of absolute.
-This is useful in the creation of deployment artifacts or when otherwise moving the application root somewhere.